raphaelhalmas/raphaelhalmas/README.md

 ## Hey there! 👋

-I'm [Raphael Halmas](https://raphaelhalmas.github.io), a SAP ABAP PI consultant, Java, MERN stack and hobby game developer.
+I'm [Raphael Halmas](https://raphaelhalmas.github.io), a curious, versatile, and autonomous person who loves to try new techs they're not familiar with.

 ## Currently I am working ...

-... as a SAP ABAP PI consultant and Java developer at Seidor Brasil.
+... as a SAP ABAP consultant and Java developer at Seidor Brasil.

 ## Skills: